What Is Elder Law?

 About Estate Recovery Claims

 The state of California tries to recover Medi-Cal benefits paid by making claims against the estates of its Medi-Cal recipients.
 Therefore, if you are a Medi-Cal recipient and have assets left in your estate when you die, the state will make a claim against those assets in order to recover the benefits that you received.
-The only time the state cannot make a claim against your assets when you die is when you are survived by a minor, blind, or disabled child.
-If you are survived by a spouse, the estate recovery claim against your estate is deferred until the death of your spouse and then the claim is only against what your spouse inherits from you.
+However the law is now that for Medi-Cal recipients dying on or after January 1, 2017, the state can make a recovery claim only from the deceased Med-Cal recipient's estate that is subject to a California probate administration.
+Also the state cannot make a claim against your assets when you die is when you are survived by a minor (under 21 yrs.), blind, or disabled child.
+Also, according to the new law, if the Medi-Cal recipient is survived by a spouse, the estate recovery claim against the estate of the surviving spouse can no longer be made.

 You Can Avoid Estate Recovery Claims

-Estate recovery claims can be avoided by making sure that you do not have any assets left in your estate when you die.
+Estate recovery claims can be avoided by making sure that you do not have any assets left in your estate when you die or that your estate has avoided a California probate by a funded revocable living trust, assets being held as joint tenants, passing by valid benefiiary desigations or by right of survivorship .
 However, transferring your assets can be complicated and requires some planning.
 If done incorrectly, certain transfers can disqualify you or make you ineligible to receive Medi-Cal benefits and can results in tax consequences.
 You should consult an elder law attorney to be sure that your transfers are done properly.

 About Legal Capacity